Tuesday, July 1, 2008

 which illuminated my way.

-Luckily, it didn't appear that anyone was following us....but
+Luckily, it didn't appear that anyone was following us....but it sure was a loooooooooooong way back out.

 A picture of Ian and I at the end of the tunnel.
 All the information has been snagged - on to the final!